 Troop descriptions/explanations (Explained in-depth in case anybody isn't too experienced) and card swaps

 Witch- Amazing for AOE and shooting down minions and minion hordes, the Witch is a great counter for many types of assaults.
 For example, giants simply get damage added up as the Witch stands and builds up more and more skeletons to kill, and when the giant dies, the Witch continues to assault the enemy tower along with the new group of skeletons you’ve accumulated.
 Even if something new is spawned before the giant dies, your tower helps back you up while you kill everything, and typically the Witch makes it out through most trades.
 Otherwise, against minions it’s perfect, skeleton armies are decimated by it, PEKKAs get easily distracted with the waves of skeletons that are created, it can handle barbarians decently if used correctly, it can break the charge of a Prince pretty easily, wastes the ridiculously deadly shot of the Sparky easily, and can also be used in combination with one of your towers to fend off a baby dragon.
+Additionally, many back-line long-range damage dealing troops survive fireballs with just a little bit of health; if you put down a Witch and the opponent puts down one of these long-range troops down as well, you can fireball it and let the Witch deal the tiny amount of damage needed to wipe the enemy troop out.
 Overall, a very versatile card, with very good distraction capabilities.
 Can be replaced with Wizard or Baby Dragon, if you've got either.
 Wizard/Baby Dragon make it more difficult to break the charge of a Prince, but the overall damage increase/flying might makes up for that.
 If you have neither of those, it could work to add in bomber, as long as it's decently leveled.

-Valkyrie- The only other AOE troop in this deck, it’s got good health and can help fend off barbarians well, can cut through skeleton armies, and is also pretty good against Witches.
+Valkyrie- The only other AOE troop in this deck, it’s got good health and can help fend off barbarians and elite barbarians fairly well, can cut through skeleton armies, and is also pretty good against Witches.
 This card can be swapped out with baby dragon, but I haven’t gotten that yet.
 Regardless, used mostly for defense because of its slow movement speed, its decent attack and health, combined with a tower aiding can easily take down different swarms, particularly barbarians.
 Goblins, goblin spears, and archers are nothing, and are great trades if they’re sent in a clump.
 However, Valkyrie can be used pretty well offensively in combination with a Prince, as stated in the combo section later on.
+An essential part of using Valkyries is to know good positioning; making sure that the circle in which the Valkyrie swings hits as many enemies as possible.

 Musketeer- A very versatile long-ranged unit, it has decent health and good attack.
 Used instead of Witch in cases where there’s only one or a few enemies, as it doesn’t have AOE but each shot has far more damage.
 Perfect for taking down baby dragons, as even if the musketeer doesn’t make it out alive, you’ve effectively negated the effect of baby dragon.
 Also is very good if put behind troops that take the damage for it; the musketeer can shoot out enemies from behind and can deal very good damage to towers, over 100 per shot.
 With something in front to defend it, musketeers are very good for taking out most enemies, and can typically take out Witches pretty well too, as the musketeer can crush the Witch in terms of sheer damage.
 You could switch it out with archers or spear golbins, but I find them less effective as they deal less damage and aren't nearly as effective against baby dragons, as the AOE affects ALL of them.
 I tend to pair musketeers up with Witches, and alone, they can take out most types of other attackers (since together they have both point and AOE damage) and can deal considerable damage to the towers.
 Of course, if possible, Prince or barbarians should be put in front, but even if not, plenty of damage can be dealt.
 This can be swapped out with archers or some other ranged unit, but I wouldn't particularly recommend it, musketeers can deal great damage all on their own if they can get to the tower.